mendix/docs/content/en/docs/howto8/monitoring-troubleshooting/_index.md

 * [Monitor Mendix Using JMX](/howto8/monitoring-troubleshooting/monitoring-mendix-using-jmx/) – explains how to start Mendix Runtime with JMX as well as expose management information and app-specific statistics with an MBean
 * [Solve Load and Import Errors](/howto8/monitoring-troubleshooting/solving-load-and-import-errors/) – helps you to solve problems that may occur when opening an app
 * [Manage App Performance](/howto8/monitoring-troubleshooting/manage-app-performance/) – teaches you how to manage app performance by using New Relic
-* [Detect & Resolve Performance Issues](/howto8/monitoring-troubleshooting/detect-and-resolve-performance-issues/) – gives you an overview of possible performance issues with root causes and resolutions
+* [Detect and Resolve Performance Issues](/howto8/monitoring-troubleshooting/detect-and-resolve-performance-issues/) – gives you an overview of possible performance issues with root causes and resolutions